ayushnix/pass-tessen/README.md

 - focuses on minimalism and security (please let me know if you have any suggestions for improvement)

+## Assumptions

+`pass-tessen` works under several assumptions and tries to fail gracefully if they are not met.
+Please report any unexpected behavior.

+The data organization format is assumed to be the same as mentioned on this [page](https://www.passwordstore.org/).
+If valid key-value pairs aren't found, `pass-tessen` will not show them.

+It is assumed that the name of the file itself is the username.
+For example, if you have a file `bank/mybankusername.gpg` in your password store, the assumed default username is `mybankusername`.
+However, if a valid username key value pair is present inside the file, `pass-tessen` will show them for selection as well.

+If there are multiple non-unique keys, the value of the last key will be considered.

 ## What does `tessen` mean?

 [Here](https://en.wikipedia.org/wiki/Japanese_war_fan) you go.